oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/monitoring-kubernetes/monitoring-with-prometheus-lab.md

 secret/web-ingress-auth created
 ```

   5. To provide secure access for the ingress we will set this up with a TLS connection , that requires that we create a certificate for the ingress rule.
-In productin you woudl use a proper certificate, but for this lab we're going to use the self-signed root certificate we created in the cloud shell setup. **IT IS VITAL** that you replace all `<External IP>` instances in the example below with the IP address of your ingress load balancer (this is the IP address you've previously been using for access to the dashboard, zipkin and the curl commands).
+In productin you woudl use a proper certificate, but for this lab we're going to use the self-signed root certificate we created in the cloud shell setup.

-  - `$HOME/keys/step certificate create prometheus.monitoring.<External IP>.nip.io tls-prometheus-<External IP>.crt tls-prometheus-<ExternalIP>.key --profile leaf  --not-after 8760h --no-password --insecure --ca $HOME/keys/root.crt --ca-key $HOME/keys/root.key`
+  - `$HOME/keys/step certificate create prometheus.monitoring.$EXTERNAL_IP.nip.io tls-prometheus-$EXTERNAL_IP.crt tls-prometheus-$EXTERNAL_IP.key --profile leaf  --not-after 8760h --no-password --insecure --ca $HOME/keys/root.crt --ca-key $HOME/keys/root.key`

   ```
   Your certificate has been saved in tls-prometheus-123.456.789.123.crt.